iCHAIT/awesome-macOS/README.md

 - [Keyboard Maestro](http://www.keyboardmaestro.com) - Automate routine actions based on triggers from keyboard, menu, location, added devices, and more.
 - [Keytty](http://keytty.com) - Enables you to control your mouse with a few key strokes.
 Mouse Keys Alternative.
 - [LaunchBar](https://www.obdev.at/products/launchbar/index.html) - Start applications, navigate folders, manipulate files, control your Mac and much more just by using the keyboard.
+- [LinguaX](https://linguax.app/) - Smooth scrolling, gesture and side-button mapping, and per-app overrides for third-party mice; also auto-switches input source by app and website.
 - [MeetingBar](https://meetingbar.onrender.com) - Your meetings in MacOS status bar [![Open-Source Software][OSS Icon]](https://github.com/leits/MeetingBar) ![Freeware][Freeware Icon]
 - [MenubarX](https://MenubarX.app) - A powerful menu bar browser.
 - [OmniFocus](https://www.omnigroup.com/omnifocus) - An incredible task management platform for Mac, iPad, and iPhone.